Bodyweight Bodybuilding QnA

 - rotational motions

-4) Can you hook my readers up with an exclusive Underground Bodyweight Bodybuilding workout?
+4) Can you share with my readers an exclusive Underground Bodyweight Bodybuilding workout?

 Yep, check this one out, it’s what I call a Hybrid Bodyweight Bodybuilding workout where we blend strength, speed, muscle building and conditioning together.

-After a thorough warm up involving soft tissue work, you are ready:
+After a thorough warm up involving soft tissue work and some light calisthenics, you are ready:

 1) Run 400 meter AFAP